zfaustk/KHGraphDB/docs/kernel.md

 not cite itself.
 A new recipe is a new
 Type.
 The name moves.
 NOTE is the world.
 An episode is a vertex.
 IN is a hop.
 A review is a view.
+The look has a Pos.
-Compact drops orphans. reason is content.
+KEEP inherits it.
+Compact drops a hop that is not a bag. reason is content.
 The stamp is not a SET.
 See `docs/derived.md`.